-- 1. Prepare a loading cocktail by combining and mixing internal lane standard (ILS) and formamide as follows: [(0.5μl ILS) × (# samples)] + [(9.5μl formamide) × (# samples)] - Note: The volume of internal lane standard used in the loading cocktail can be adjusted to change the intensity of the size standard peaks based on laboratory preferences. - 2.
-Vortex for 10-15 seconds to mix. - 3.
-Pipet 10μl of formamide/internal lane standard mix into each well. - 4.
-Add 1μl of amplified sample (or 1μl of Allelic Ladder Mix) to each well.
+Reagent in the loading cocktail, and injecting the samples within 48 hours.
+Omitting Stabilizer Reagent from the loading cocktail may result in loss of signal in the amplified samples. - Vortex for 10-15 seconds to mix. - Pipet 10μl of formamide/internal lane standard mix (or 10.5μl for formamide/Stabilizer Reagent/internal lane standard mix if Stabilizer Reagent is used) into each well. - Add 1μl of amplified sample (or 1μl of Allelic Ladder Mix) to each well.
 Cover wells with appropriate septa.

-- 1. Instrument detection limits vary; therefore, injection time, injection voltage or the amount of sample mixed with loading cocktail may need to be increased or decreased.
-To modify the injection time or injection voltage in the run module, select Instrument Protocol from the Library menu in the data collection software.
-If peak heights are higher than desired, reduce the number of cycles in the amplification program to achieve the desired signal intensity. - 2.
-Use a volume of allelic ladder that results in peak heights that are all consistently above the peak amplitude threshold determined as part of your internal validation. - 5.
-Centrifuge plate briefly to remove air bubbles from the wells. - 6.
-Denature samples at 95°C for 3 minutes, then immediately chill on crushed ice, freezer plate block, or in an icewater bath for 3 minutes.
+- a.
+Instrument detection limits vary; therefore, injection time, injection voltage or the amount of sample mixed with loading cocktail may need to be adjusted.
+To modify the injection time in the run module, select Instrument Protocol from the Library menu in the data collection software.
+If peak heights are higher than desired, use less DNA template in the amplification reactions or reduce the number of cycles in the amplification program to achieve the desired signal intensity. - b.
+Use a volume of allelic ladder that results in peak heights that are all consistently above the peak amplitude threshold determined as part of your internal validation. - 6.
+Centrifuge the plate briefly to remove air bubbles from the wells. - 7.
+Denature samples at 95°C for 3 minutes, and then immediately chill on crushed ice, a freezer plate block or in an icewater bath for 3 minutes.
 Denature samples just prior to loading the instrument.